-Generally this time of year offer cheaper accommodation and great bargains.
+Generally, this time of year offers cheaper accommodation and great bargains.
 Maine makes for the perfect location for a quieter winter getaway.

 10. The Grand Canyon

-While not the obvious place to spend Christmas, if you enjoy the outdoors, wildlife, hiking and truly incredible scenery then this is a great destination.
+While the Grand Canyon may not be an obvious place to spend Christmas, but if you enjoy the outdoors, wildlife, hiking and truly incredible scenery, then this is a great destination.

 During the summer the crowds and lines are intense, along with the heat.
-But during the Christmas winter months the crowds are elsewhere and the hiking trails are reasonably quite but just as stunning.
-It does get cold in this area and some of the higher elevations see snow fall, but the days are generally bright and sunny.
+But during the Christmas winter months, the crowds are elsewhere and the hiking trails are reasonably quiet, but just as stunning.
+It does get cold in this area and some of the higher elevations see snowfall, but the days are generally bright and sunny.